ditcraft/twitterbot/README.md

 In the future, the Twitter bot will receive updates including more features.

 ## Running this bot yourself
-You like the idea and want to use a Twitter bot in your own project?
+You like the idea and want to use a demo validator in your own project?
 Go ahead - we embrace open source!

+* Run `go get github.com/ditcraft/twitterbot`
+    * Note: Since this is a go project, golang-go needs to be installed
+* Enter the directory of the demo-validator with `cd $GOPATH/src/github.com/ditcraft/twitterbot`
+* Install the necessary dependencies with `go get -d ./...`
+* Run with `sudo go run main.go`
+    * Note: We need sudo rights, since the twitter bot accesses the letsencrypt SSL certs

-In order to work, this bot needs an .env file in the same directory, containing the following things:
+Additionally, in order to work, this bot needs an .env file in the same directory, containing the following things:

 ```
 TWITTER_CONSUMER_KEY=